-The Laboratory is also home to 14 species that are listed as species of special concern.
+The Laboratory is also home to 12 species that are listed as species of special concern.
 Such species have no protection under the state endangered species laws but may be protected under other state and federal laws (e.g., Migratory Bird Treaty Act).
 New York State monitors species of special concern and manages their populations and habitats, where practical, to ensure that they do not become threatened or endangered.
-Species of special concern found at BNL include the mottled duskywing butterfly, marbled salamander, eastern spadefoot toad, spotted turtle, eastern box turtle, eastern hognose snake, worm snake, horned lark, whippoor-will, vesper sparrow, grasshopper sparrow, red-headed woodpecker, osprey, sharp-shinned hawk, and Cooper's hawk.
+Species of special concern found at BNL include the mottled duskywing butterfly, marbled salamander, eastern spadefoot toad, spotted turtle, eastern box turtle, eastern hognose snake, worm snake, whippoorwill, vesper sparrow, red-headed woodpecker, osprey, sharp-shinned hawk, and Cooper's hawk.
+The horned lark and grasshopper sparrow were removed from the list in 2022 due to lack of suitable habitat.